 “These annual awards are made by the RAF Association to thank the Air Cadets for their year-round hard work supporting our fundraising and welfare work”, he continued.
 “The quality of the entries is always extremely high and the application and interview process is very thorough.”

-Two winners are rewarded with a course of 35 hours flight training in a light aircraft, which covers all or part of the tuition needed to obtain a National Private Pilot Licence.
+Two winners are rewarded with a course of 35 hours flight training in a light aircraft, which covers all or part of the tuition needed to obtain a Light Aircraft Pilot Licence (LAPL).
 This would normally cost around £8,000.
 Six runners-up receive 12 hours training each (worth around £2,000 each).